 Most bushcrafters like it because of its affordable price and all-around ability to cut hardwoods like butter.
 A fire starter and a sharpening stone are also included in the package to make it all in one machete for heavy tasks.

 Blade: In particular, this kukri machete contains a 3Cr13 Stainless Steel Blade.
 A black powder coating gives it more protection.
 The speed holes near the blade end grant a unique style, make the machete slightly light and often prevent the blade from getting stuck in certain materials.

 Handle: It features a rubberized handle with a safe T-grip.
 The handle surface is not so smooth specially designed to prevent slipping when wet.
 Additionally, the wider bottom allows imparting full force without the fear of moving the machete away.
 Added finger guard helps to prevent accidental cuts during aggressive use.
 A lanyard hole is functional for hanging it up or add a cord to get a perfect grip.

 Sheath: Surprisingly, the sheath has a lot of carrying options.
 You are no more restricted to carry your machete on your belt.
 Now, you’re able to sling it at your back or simply strap it to your leg.
 A button closures strap is also at the end to keep machete stick in the cover.

-TOPS is known for years due to their excellent products.
-Most machete lovers worried about blade balance, but this machete is a remedy of your all worries.
+TOPS is known for years due to its excellent products.
+Most machete lovers are worried about blade balance, but this machete is a remedy for your all worries.